 Reconstituted or ‘engineered’ stone products are highly sought after for modern kitchens and bathrooms due to their low price point and high durability.
-Unfortunately, these products contain high levels of crystalline silica, which, when manufactured, polished or installed, expose modern workers to dangerous levels of silica dust.
+Unfortunately, these products contain high levels of crystalline silica, which, when cut, ground, drilled or polished, exposes workers to dangerous levels of silica dust.

 Are you at risk of developing silicosis?

 If you work with stone benches, or in any other industry that exposes you to materials containing silica, you may be at risk of developing silicosis.

 Silicosis is preventable, so it is imperative that your workplace educates you on the dangers of silica dust and provides appropriate protective measures to all employees at risk.
 If you work in an industry where you are likely to be exposed to silica dust you may be entitled to free regular medical check-ups.

 The importance of regular lung health checks

 Your employer should arrange regular medical check-ups for all employees working with engineered stone products to ensure symptoms are detected as early as possible.